ageofjavablog/website/_posts/2016-02-10-Get-Rid-of-equals-compareTo-and-toString.md

 ---
 layout      : post
-title       : Get rid of equals, compareTo and toString description : An approach to object-oriented design in Java that makes code more maintainable by not overriding equals and compareTo. headline    : AGE OF JAVA category    : java
+title       : Get rid of equals, compare_To and to_String
+description : An approach to object-oriented design in Java that makes code more maintainable by not overriding equals and compareTo. headline    : AGE OF JAVA category    : java